Viborg Cathedral: Bishops in Viborg

-Saint Kjeld (Ketil) (ca. 1105–1150) was a saintly man according to accounts and when a fire broke out in the city and threatened the cathedral, Kjeld climbed into the steeple and began to pray so earnestly that the fire halted without damaging the cathedral.
-Kjeld died 27 September 1150.
-Almost immediately miracles were reported and people flocked to Viborg to pray at Kjeld's grave.
+Saint Kjeld (Ketil) (ca. 1105–1150) was a saintly man according to accounts, and when a fire broke out in the city and threatened the cathedral, Kjeld climbed into the steeple and began to pray so earnestly that the fire halted without damaging the cathedral.
+Kjeld died on 27 September 1150.
+Almost immediately, miracles were reported and people flocked to Viborg to pray at Kjeld's grave.
 Twelve individuals received their sight after praying at his tomb.
 Due to the efforts of Bishop Niels I, Kjeld was pronounced a saint by Pope Clement III in 1188.
-With great ceremony Kjeld's remains were moved into the cathedral for the veneration of the faithful in 1189.
-In unusual fashion his reliquary was hung from the vaulting of the chapel built for him on the north side of the church.
+With great ceremony, Kjeld's remains were moved into the cathedral for the veneration of the faithful in 1189.
+Unusually, his reliquary was hung from the vaulting of the chapel built for him on the north side of the church.
 The cathedral was completed under Bishop Niels about 1200.
 He also founded the Hospital of St Michael in Viborg.
-In time many other ecclesiastical buildings surrounded the cathedral.
-The cathedral also had a chapel for St Anna and Our Lady Chapel.
-At some point relics of St Willehad, the Archbishop of Bremen in the 780's were brought to Viborg and placed in St Kjeld's chapel.
+In time, many other ecclesiastical buildings surrounded the cathedral.
+The cathedral also had a chapel for St Anna and the Our Lady Chapel.
+At some point, relics of St Willehad the Archbishop of Bremen in the 780's, were brought to Viborg and placed in St Kjeld's chapel.

 Perhaps Viborg's most influential Bishop was Gunnar.
 Having been educated in Paris and been a Cistercian abbot, Bishop Gunnar wrote down the Law of Jutland ({Jydske Lov) and wrote the preface to it, the first time that Denmark had a code of law by which the people of Jutland were bound.
 It was proclaimed at Vordingborg in 1241.
 Upon his death in August 1251, Gunnar was buried at the entrance to St Kjeld's chapel.